 In a fast-paced world, you need to stay agile

 Doing branding on an ad-hoc basis can leave you stretched too thin for various applications and opportunities.
 By implementing brand guidelines, you have the strategic clarity and practical tools to quickly and effectively stretch your brand into supporting new opportunities and applications.
 You can evolve your business without losing equity.
 You can move into new product lines and not dilute who you are.
 The consistency gives you a better return on all of your marketing spend.
 Brand guidelines help you impact and align your business’s image with your intended audience.

 What are the benefits of implementing a set of Branding Guidelines?

 Build value in your brand

 When a brand’s identity is cohesive, it increases the brand’s perceived value.
 Consistency allows your brand to appear more trustworthy and familiar.
 By implementing brand guidelines, you make it easier to maintain the quality and integrity of your brand’s image.

 Brand guidelines are beneficial to a business in so many ways; surprisingly, many companies neglect to use them.
-Or having said that even have them as a resource in the first place.
-If you apply your brand willy nilly then don’t be surprised if you are perceived that way by your customers.
+Or, having said that, even have them as a resource in the first place.
+If you apply your brand willy nilly, don’t be surprised if you are perceived that way.

-It’s so easy and quick to create blog posts, social media posts or even digitally printed communications nowadays.
+It’s easy and quick to create blog posts, social media posts or even digitally printed communications nowadays.
 An idea can go from concept to completed so quickly that it doesn’t get thoroughly vetted for brand consistency.
 And with an internet connection and standard business software, almost any employee has the opportunity to create content that contains their version of your brand.
 Many employees will do just that, even with the best of intentions.
-Don’t leave your brand open to a variety of interpretations and customisations if you want your brand should build awareness and develop trust and loyalty with customers.
-A constantly changing brand personality just doesn’t do the job.
+Don’t leave your brand open to a variety of interpretations and customisations.
+If you want, your brand should build awareness and develop trust and loyalty with customers.
+A constantly changing brand personality doesn’t do the job.